Special Needs Planning

 When a child reaches age 18, that person is legally an adult.
 We are here to help guide you through this transition.
 It is never easy trying to navigate through governmental programs, but your adult child may be entitled to benefits such as Medicare, SSI, Medi-Cal and Social Security.
-In addition, we can also help you evaluate how to obtain legal authority to act on behalf of your child.
-It is possible that your child can simply sign a power of attorney giving the parents the authority to act on the child’s behalf.
-However, a regular or limited conservatorship may be necessary for your disabled family member.
+In addition, we can also help you evaluate whether it will be necessary for you to obtain legal authority to act on behalf of your child.
+In some cases, it is possible that your child can make her own decisions or can simply sign a power of attorney giving the parents the authority to act.
+However, in other cases, a regular or limited conservatorship may be necessary.
 Some of the planning techniques discussed here may be useful in your situation.

 Special Needs Trusts

 A special needs trust (SNT) can play an important part in preserving the financial security and lifestyle of a person with a disability.
 Special needs trusts allow individuals with disabilities to qualify for needs-based government benefits while holding on to additional assets which can be used to pay for expenses not covered by such government benefits.
 If a special needs trust is set up correctly, the beneficiary will not risk losing eligibility for government benefits, such as Medi-Cal or Supplemental Security Income (SSI), because of income or resources in excess of the eligibility limits.
 Special needs trusts generally fall within one of two categories: first party or third-party trusts.
 The difference in each of these trusts is based on whose assets were used to fund the trust.
 A first party trust is one that is funded with the assets belonging to the person with a disability, such as an inheritance, a personal injury settlement or money gifted to them by a family member.
 Usually the asset was owned, controlled by or managed by the person with a disability.
 A third party trust is established by and funded with assets belonging to someone other than the beneficiary.
 A third party trust is not controlled by the person with a disability.